geojeff/busser/docs/CoffeeScriptHelp.md

     > In the list comprehension part, options[key] for own key of options, grabs the value of
     > the property in options going by the name key.
 We do not to use: for key *in* options,
     > because that would do the normal reference to the values in the options associative array.
     > We want the keys here, so we use: for *own key of* options.
-This is a big deal, and a
+This is useful, and a
     > big win for CoffeeScript, if you come from, say, Python, where dictionaries, and their
     > constant use, form the bread and butter of much programming.